-What our writer discovered in the Howardian Hills
+What Green Traveller's writer discovered in the Howardian Hills

 A magnificent Area of Outstanding Natural Beauty, East Devon is home to a spectacular 28-mile stretch of coastline, part of the Jurassic Coast World Heritage Site and the Southwest Coast Path.
 The landscapes of this area boast wooded valleys, vast swathes of heathland, breathtaking cliffs and pretty inland villages and towns.
 Days spent wildlife spotting, exploring a 2,000-year old underground quarry, or hunting for fossils among different geological strata on the beach, can be ended by pedaling through quiet towns to dine on sumptuous local produce.
 The range of fantastic accommodation on offer ranges from an Elizabethan manor house to a cliff-top caravan park.

 Our pick of places across the Howardian Hills